rodneylab/fauna-serverless-blog-comments/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/rodneylab/fauna-serverless-blog-comments)

+> **Warning**
+> 🚧 The repo is no longer maintained check for vulnerabilities in dependencies if you decide to use it.

 A demo site to show how the Fauna data API can be used with Gatsby Serverless Functions for blog comments.
 More details to follow.